Skip to content

 The University of Hong Kong Libraries

-The University of Hong Kong Libraries is an essential part of the educational facilities provided to you by the University.
-The Libraries lends itself to the three pillars of the University's vision for Teaching and Learning, Research, and Knowledge Exchange through its outstanding resources, people-centred services as well as its innovative and collaborative approaches.
+The University of Hong Kong Libraries is an integral part of the University's educational facilities, supporting its vision for Teaching and Learning, Research, and Knowledge Exchange through its exceptional resources, people-centered services, and innovative and collaborative approaches.

 Access

-With your Student Registration Card (SRC), you can access the Libraries during opening hours.
-The Main Library’s Overnight Open Area located at the Library Corner and the Yu Chun Keung Medical Library’s 24-hour Study Room provide 24-hour access* to study space.
+Your Student Registration Card (SRC) grants you access to the Libraries during the opening hours.
+The Main Library's Overnight Open Area (Library Corner), the Music Library, and the Yu Chun Keung Medical Library's 24-hour Study Room provide study spaces to students beyond regular opening hours.
+Please consult the webpage for the opening hours of these facilities.

 Library Orientation

 Mastering the necessary research skills is crucial to your learning process.
 Library essentials for Undergraduate Students is a self-paced online course aiming to familiarise first-year students with the information resources and the library facilities and services in support of their learning and research.
 Enrollment of the course begins in mid-August.
-Upon completion, students are able to win a free certificate.
+You can earn a certificate upon completion of all quizzes with a 70% passing rate.
 In your academic journey, honesty is the foundation of your pursuit of knowledge.
 You are therefore strongly encouraged to join the online course Information Literacy Training: Academic Honesty, through which you will learn how to cite properly and avoid plagiarism in order to acknowledge the work of others.
-Synchronous library workshops and hours are also offered to complement students’ self-learning.
+Complementary to self-paced learning, a variety of synchronous library workshops and tours are also available for you.
 Registration is available online.

 Library Regulations